dcortesbcn-crypto/anateus-pleo/README.md

 that has the same currency that found on the bank account, as realize currency conversion it can be really difficult as the relation of currencies can change really fast

-Our current system is a little one with few customers so we can contain all the steps on a single process [TODO show here basic diagram]
+Our current system is a little one with few customers, so we can contain all the steps on a single process [TODO show here basic diagram]

 For next iterations about how to scalate the current application on the next section